 Grades 6-8 Curricular Resources Project Lead the Way - Gateway to Technology Carolina Science Science and Technology Concepts for Middle School ("STCMS") Rationale New Pacific School has chosen an inquiry student-directed core science curriculum that continues the elementary focus on "Doing Science".
 Carolina Science has worked in collaboration with the Smithsonian Institute on an inquiry focused middle school curriculum-STCMS.
 The Smithsonian Science and Technology Concepts curriculum was validated by a five-year study done by the Smithsonian Science Education Center to test its theory of action - which it calls LASER (Leadership and Assistance for Science Education Reform).
 The evidence from the study supports the efficacy claims of research-based, hands-on science taught through inquiry.
 Students showed significant gains in their ability to apply what they have learned particularly in subgroups of students most in need (EL, FRL, and IEP).
 Additionally, middle school students statistically outperformed their peers in both math and reading (https://landing.carolina.com/stc-resources/smithsonian-i3-laser-research-study.)
 PLTW Gateway to Technology offers Career Technical Education at the middle school level and opens the doorways to career possibilities that will help inform students to consider further education post high school and career opportunities.
 Pacific Charter Institute offers all PCI middle school students the additional Virtual Course opportunity to participate in the Amazon Future Engineer computer science curriculum using Edhesive Curriculum.

-Project Lead the Way Gateway students at New Pacific School - Rancho Cordova will continue in their refining application of the Engineering Design Process-based teaching and learning model that they started in the elementary LAUNCH program.
+Features Project Lead the Way Gateway students at New Pacific School - Yuba City will continue in their refining application of the Engineering Design Process-based teaching and learning model that they started in the elementary LAUNCH program.
 The problem solving and activities begin to open career possibilities in the Health Profession, Computer Science and Engineering.
 Students work collaboratively in teams to solve real world problems.
 Each Gateway course is a semester long and two are offered per year on a two-year cycle in addition to the Virtual Computer Science course offered through PCI.
 Student teams are required to present culminating projects to their peers, parents and the community at the end of each unit.
+Smithsonian STCMS puts real world and experiential phenomena in students' hands- in every lesson.
+Students as real scientists pose their own questions.
+Scientific literacy is used in print and digitally to bring context to the students' lives.
+Digital resources serve to extend the students' learning but not as the access point to their learning.
+Like the Elementary Building Blocks curriculum students continue to experience a coherent learning progression to facilitate a deeper understanding over the course of a module.
+A life science, physical science and earth science unit are taught each year on a three-year cycle.
+At the end of each unit of study, students are required to present culminating projects to their peers, parents and the community.
+New Pacific School will participate in the spring in the PCI collaborative outreach with the UC Davis School of Veterinary Medicine and the One Health Institute.
+Each spring PCI works to bring real life work and experience to research and restoration efforts done at UC Davis.